graphql/graphql-spec/spec/Section 3 -- Type System.md

 specification of the data format, serialization, and coercion rules for the scalar.
 For example, a GraphQL system providing a `UUID` scalar might link to RFC 4122, or some document defining a reasonable subset of that RFC.
-If a specification URL is present, systems must conform to the described rules.
+If a specification URL is present, systems and tools that are aware of it should conform to its described rules.
 Built-in scalar types should not provide a URL.

 ```graphql example
 scalar UUID @specifiedBy(url: "https://tools.ietf.org/html/rfc4122")